uploadcare/uploadcare-widget/README.md

 or make use of its standalone components that can be combined with your solutions.

+### UploadClient

+If you want to use Upload API directly and don't need a widget, try [upload-client][github-upload-client] — a 7.3 kB JS library for uploading files.

 ## Localization

 It’s possible that your locale is not available in the widget yet.